-In areas like Washington D.C., as many as 26.7 percent of private sector employees worked in a nonprofit organization.4
+In areas like Washington D.C., as many as 26.7 percent of private-sector employees worked in a nonprofit organization.

-“A major driver of this employment growth is the increased demand for healthcare services, which is driving growth in hospitals and healthcare organizations,” write Bryce McKeever and Marcus Gaddy of the publication Nonprofit Quarterly.
-“More than half of all nonprofit workers are employed by the healthcare and social assistance industry (54.8 percent), which includes hospitals, mental health centers, crisis hotlines, blood banks, soup kitchens, senior centers and similar organizations.”5
+“A major driver of this employment growth is the increased demand for healthcare services, which is driving growth in hospitals and healthcare organizations,” writes Bryce McKeever and Marcus Gaddy of the publication Nonprofit Quarterly.
+“More than half of all nonprofit workers are employed by the healthcare and social assistance industry (54.8 percent), which includes hospitals, mental health centers, crisis hotlines, blood banks, soup kitchens, senior centers, and similar organizations.”

 Wages in the nonprofit sector are on a similar incline.

-Wake Forest University Online works to ensure that graduates are equipped the skills necessary to become leaders and advocates capable of securing gainful employment in the nonprofit world.
-For information about this program and career opportunities that come with a Master of Arts in Counseling, read more here.
+Wake Forest University Online Master’s in Counseling works to ensure that graduates are equipped with the skills necessary to become leaders and advocates capable of securing gainful employment in the nonprofit world.
+For information about this program and career opportunities that come with a Master’s in Counseling.

 Huffington Post, “As The VA Flounders, Community Nonprofits Step In For Veterans”